suitenumerique/hackdays2025/submissions/doc-spec/README.md

 ## Next Steps
 (If you were to continue, what next steps or developments would you envision?)

-- Converting additional aspects of ".docx" to Docs (e.g., ordered lists, quotations, code block)
+- Converting additional aspects of ".docx" to Docs (e.g., external links, quotations, code block)
 - Adding support for OpenDocument ".odt" to Docs conversion
 - Adding some "convert to Docs" option to La Suite Drive
 - Further refining the document conversion reporting format